[This article was updated on May 2017]

 If you go with Website Clicks objective, Facebook will optimize for link clicks to your website.
 If it’s Website Conversions – Facebook will analyze everyone who converted already and will try to reach similar people first.

-Very often you’ll see ads receiving a ton of post likes (especially with broad targeting), but just a fraction of those people will click through to your website:
+Very often you’ll see ads receiving a ton of post likes (especially with broad targeting), but just a fraction of people will click through to your website:

-Limited Targeting Options
+Incomplete Targeting Options

 - People who like your Page – advertising to all your fans,